-Additional required financial aid application documents beyond the CSS Profile and/or FAFSA will be listed in the student's Colgate Financial Aid Portal.
+Additional required financial aid application documents beyond the CSS Profile and/or FAFSA will be listed in the student's portal.
 Documents with sensitive information (personally identifiable information such as Social Security numbers) should never be sent to the Office of Financial Aid via email.
 Most supporting documents will be requested on the IDOC portal.
 Families do not need to upload anything to IDOC unless instructed to do so by the Colgate Financial Aid Office.